-JSHealth Vitamins Pty Ltd ABN 71 622 296 360 of 409 New South Head Road, Double Bay NSW, 2028 (“JSHealth Vitamins” “us”, “we”, “our”), complies with the Privacy Act 1988 (Cth) (“Privacy Act”) and the applicable Privacy Principles in the Privacy Act when handling personal information, together with the together with the Health Records and Information Privacy Act 2002 (NSW) (“HRIP Act”) and the applicable Health Privacy Principles in the HRIP Act when handling personal information which is health information, together with the General Data Protection Regulation (GDPR) to the extent it applies.
+JSHealth Vitamins Pty Ltd ABN 71 622 296 360 of 33 Knox Street, Double Bay NSW, 2028 (“JSHealth Vitamins” “us”, “we”, “our”), complies with the Privacy Act 1988 (Cth) (“Privacy Act”) and the applicable Privacy Principles in the Privacy Act when handling personal information, together with the together with the Health Records and Information Privacy Act 2002 (NSW) (“HRIP Act”) and the applicable Health Privacy Principles in the HRIP Act when handling personal information which is health information, together with the General Data Protection Regulation (GDPR) to the extent it applies.

 We take the protection of your personal information seriously.
 Personal information includes personal data (as defined in the GDPR) and means any information or opinion, whether true or not, about a person who is identified or whose identity can reasonably be established or any information relating to an identified or identifiable natural person (“Personal Information”).